 Theo van Reijns theme of Noah's Ark

 There are 96 flying buttress figurines on St. Eusebius's Church in Arnhem (the Netherlands), distributed over 14 flying buttresses.
 Four of these are filled with animal figures on the theme of Noah's Ark, designed by the Haarlem sculptor Theo van Reijn (and for the most part carved by his artisan sculptor Eduard van Kuilenburg).
-He crowned each of the flying buttresses with the ark itself, in several episodes of the story of the Great Flood.
+He awarded each of these luchtbogen met de ark zelf, in several episodes of the story of the Great Flood.

 The past year I have mostly spent copying 26 of these figurines.
 It seemed a good moment to show these four arks next to (or underneath) each other.
 These are the four copies I made in new Muschelkalk limestone.

 In this first image you can see the ark full of animals, ready to depart.
 It's still on its struts, because Noah's ark was built on dry land and he stowed it full of animals before the rains came.

 The second image shows how the rains have started and the water is swirling around below the ark.
 Noah escapes the onrush of the waters.